-Design, Technology and Engineering (Stage 2) Design, Technology and Engineering students use the design and realisation process to engineer solutions for the development of products or systems.
+Design Technology and Engineering: Industry and Entrepreneurial Solutions (Stage 2) Design, Technology and Engineering students use the design and realisation process to engineer solutions for the development of products or systems.
 Students apply critical thinking and problem-solving skills, and incorporate technologies to address design problems and challenges.
 The subject is organised into four contexts: digital communication solutions, industry and entrepreneurial solutions, material solutions, and robotic and electronic systems.
 Providing a flexible framework that encourages students to be creative, innovative, and enterprising in their chosen context.
-Current offerings in Design, Technology and Engineering include: • Industry and Entrepreneurial Solutions • Material Solutions - Woodwork Food and Hospitality (Stage 2) Food and Hospitality students learn about the industry's dynamic nature and contemporary issues.
+Food and Hospitality (Stage 2) Food and Hospitality students learn about the industry's dynamic nature and contemporary issues.
 They gain skills in using technology and safe work practices in the preparation, storage, and handling of food, and complying with current health and safety legislation.
 Students discuss current trends, management practices, legal and environmental aspects, consumer protection, and nutrition.
 They learn to work independently and follow instructions while building cooperative relationships through collaboration with school and community members.
 Physical Education (Stage 2) In Stage 2 Physical Education, students engage in a comprehensive program focusing on physiological demands, biomechanics, performance improvement, and group dynamics in sport.
 Students collaborate to refine movement efficiency and accuracy in sports.
 They identify, implement, and evaluate strategies to enhance cardiovascular or muscular endurance.
 Students explore the impact of teamwork and individual contributions on collective performance, participating in collaborative sports and critically assessing their role within the team.
 This course fosters analytical thinking, self-improvement, and leadership in physical education.